milad-ahmadi/GAID/README.md

 ```
 python main.py --dataset=DATASET_NAME --input_height=INPUT_HEIGHT --output_height=OUTPUT_HEIGHT --test_with_patch=False --test
 ```
-Note: Create a folder (input flag: test_full_image_dir) inside the test folder and insert images into this folder with the mask folder.

 ## Results
 Examples of patches (denoted by X) and their reconstructed versions using AnoGAN, GANomaly ,and GAID.